 There are many factors that go into deciding which credit card is the right one for you.
 The lure of enticing deals, cashback and discounts can often tip the balance in the decision making process.
+This can easily be done with a comparison site such as GoBear – where you can compare credit cards based on your desired rewards.
 Undoubtedly, one of the most desirable credit card perks is a generous air mile accumulator, and we recently shared a few tips and tricks about how to quickly rack up your air mile tally.
 While CardUp provides a straightforward way to earn your miles, figuring out the best way to redeem them and get the most value from your miles can be a time-consuming challenge.
 Here are our 4 top tips to help you fly further for less and ensure your miles won’t go to waste.

 Bump up a travel class